-I receive emails sometimes, with PR requests and offers and opportunities.
+I receive emails sometimes with PR requests and offers, and opportunities.
 Always lots and lots of opportunities.
-I consider my blog to be PR friendly.
-I always respond to emails that have a call to action or request.
-I love to attend events and will do so if I can.
+I consider my blog to be a PR friendly blog; I respond to emails that have a call to action or request, love to attend events and will do so if I can.
 And I am genuinely interested in content that would be of use to me.
-I welcome emails and correspondence and ideas.
+So, I welcome emails and correspondence, and ideas from my PR friends.

-You see sometimes its a bit much.
 I feel like a pawn in a tug a war.
-My inbox being littered with random announcements for brands I’ve never been associated with.
+My inbox is littered with random announcements for brands I’ve never been associated with.
 Peppered with offers to do giveaways.
 And I’m grateful to be acknowledged in this way, really I am.
 But it feels rather generic.
 I get that PR’s are just like any of us who have measures to meet and time to do it in.
-But for me, it’s just a reminder in my inbox over and over again that I’m just not special enough to warrant a one on one email.
+But for me, it’s just a reminder in my inbox over and over again that I’m not special enough to warrant a one on one email.

-Then sometimes I accept an offer and there’s a post or social media coverage.
-I send off the post link and nothing.
-It would be nice to get a thank you sometimes.
-You know?
+Then sometimes, I accept an offer, and there’s a post or social media coverage.
+I send off the post link and hear back crickets.
+Nothing.
+Zip, zero, zilch.
+And I’m not going to lie; it would be nice to get a thank you sometimes.
 A thumbs up.
-A thanks for the mention/attending, we appreciate the post.
-That sort of thing.
-And I’ll disclaimer that by saying that some do.
-Some take the time to read the link and I sent and respond.
-I love those ones.
-Those ones have my heart.
-We have an understanding, them and I; I do what I can for them, and they do what they can for me to keep us both bumping along.
+Thanks for the mention/attending.
+We appreciate the post—that sort of thing.
+And yes, some contacts will do that every single time.
+They take the time to read the link, and I sent and respond.
+I love those; those have my heart.

 How do we remain available with becoming, errr, TOO available and compromising our blog?

-Within the blanket pitches I search for the tiny call to action in there somewhere and I pounce.
-I read the article and either respond with a quick, thank you, keep them coming but not this one or it’s the starting point of a beautiful friendship.
-And by friendship I mean they offer me what I need and I offer them what they need with varying methods of delivery and compensation.
+Within the blanket pitches, I search for the tiny call to action in there somewhere, and I pounce.
+I read the article and either respond quickly, thank you, keep them coming but not this one.
+Or it’s the starting point of a beautiful friendship.
+And by friendship, I mean that they offer me what I need, and I offer them what they need with varying methods of delivery and compensation.

-I love tailored ideas delivered with my blog in mind.
-I want to be pitched.
-Wow’ed.
-Woo’ed.
-This isn’t always possible, but just once I would love for an email to drop into my inbox that I thought WOW.
+I love tailored ideas delivered with my blog in mind, and I want to be pitched.
+Wow’ed and wooed even.
+This isn’t always possible, but just once, I would love for an email to drop into my inbox that I thought WOW.
 Yes, that!
 And maybe it’s a scale thing.
 My blog is where my blog is.
 It’s nowhere near the king of the castle.
 Perhaps those pitches are saved for the top of the tree?
 If I ever get one, I’ll ask and let you know.

 Very funny Mel!!